CMU-Robotics-Club/RoboBuggy/README.md

 IO Controller: [real_time/arduino_src/radio_buggy_mega](real_time/arduino_src/radio_buggy_mega)

+## File Structure

+THe software system is seperated into two main sections:
+* offline -> where code which is not executed in realtime on the buggy is stored
+* realTime -> where code which is being run in realtime on the buggy is stored

+Theis folder also contains:
+* Pictures for this readmde file
+* configuration files

 ## Sponsors

 Special thanks to Microsoft for providing Alice a host interface on a Surface Pro 3!